Guilded-NET/Guilded-NET.github.io/guides/createBotScratch.md

 using GuildedBotClient client = new(auth);
 ```

-Now launching our project using `dotnet run` should not do anything.
+Now launching your project using `dotnet run` should not do anything.
 That is because we aren't connecting to Guilded.
 This will be covered in another part.

 ## Connecting to Guilded

 We can connect to Guilded using `await client.ConnectAsync()`{: .language-csharp} asynchronous method.
-There is one problem though, once we use `await client.ConnectAsync()`{: .language-csharp}, the bot will connect to Guilded and program will close seeing that it's done.
+There is one problem though, once you use `await client.ConnectAsync()`{: .language-csharp}, the bot will connect to Guilded and program will close seeing that it's done.
 This is a problem because once program will be closed, the bot will immediately disconnect.
 This problem can be solved by using `await Task.Delay(-1)`{: .language-csharp}, which will keep the program running and not close it while the connection with Guilded is still online.
 It will still keep the bot running even if the bot has disconnected from Guilded, so you'll need to use <kbd>CTRL</kbd> <kbd>C</kbd> to close the program.

 ```csharp
 // At the very top